 At first I thought this was hot dog on fries but I learned that it was Vienna sausage on fries and somehow that changed my mind from being disgusting to absolutely delicious.

 Where: Any little shop that sells hotdogs but never in a bar no matter how many beer you have had.
 It’s not as good.

 Better than basic hominy, the addition of other types of corn as well as chicharrón, onion and a creamy dressing makes this a great snack in between porky meals.

 Where: You can find street vendors selling this everywhere.

-And with that, my arteries need a bit of a break.
+And with that, my arteries need a bit of a break from these amazing foods in Ecuador.
 I’ll be eating salad for the next while.